big guitar grids button

 ctd....

-Objective: Move between G and Em strumming in time to music
+Move between the G and Em chord shapes strumming in time to music

-how to teach guitar lessons with basic chord shapes
+how to teach guitar lessons with best beginners chord shapes

 First up give the student the handout (shown above) that features the G and Em chord progression.